 Meaning of a Rose in History, Art and Culture

 The meaning of a rose includes remembrance, passion (red); purity (white); happiness (pink); friendship (yellow); unconscious beauty, and I love you.
-Find other flowers meaning beauty, happiness, love and friendship.
+Few flowers have as strong a historic and symbolic resonance as the rose.

 Meaning of a Rose in Christian Art

 Wild roses have five petals.
 This has led to their symbolic connection to the wounds of Christ in Christian iconography.
 The rose also symbolizes the Virgin Mary herself, who was known as the “Mystic Rose.”
 Read more about red flower color meaning.

 The most expensive flower in the world is the Juliet rose, a pale peach colored rose that took 15 years to cultivate.
 It was displayed at the 2006 Chelsea Flower Show in England.
 The plant is valued at $15.8 million.
 The oldest living rose bush, called the “Thousand-year Rose”, grows on the outer wall of a cathedral in Hildesheim, Germany.

 The oldest variety of rose is the Rosa Gallica Officinalis, also known as the “Apothecary’s Rose”.
 This rose is still used today to produce oil, perfume, and cosmetics.
 Rose water is a popular flavoring ingredient in jellies and Asian dishes.
 Rose hips, a wild variety of roses, make a great tea that is high in Vitamin C.

 Meaning of a Rose in Ancient History

 There are fossil records dating roses back some 35 million years.
 Roses are native to the United States.
 Montana and Oregon have the oldest rose fossils.